jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 #### Explain the figure above

 ## Overrepresented sequences
 This cool module shows you sequences that are present in over 0.1% of your total reads.
-The coolest thing about it is that it will run a search for common contaminants and reported
+The coolest thing about it is that it will run a search for common contaminants and report them.
+In a single species, diverse, uncontaminated library, you should expect not to have any overrepresented library

 ## Adapter Content